murkl/arch-os/setup/README.md

 ## Requirements

-Root, the Arch Linux live image, booted in UEFI mode with Secure Boot off, and a network.
-The `preflight` task checks all four before anything is asked bar the keyboard; it belongs to no stage, which is what makes it run first.
+Root, the Arch Linux live image, booted in UEFI mode with Secure Boot off, and a network. `hooks/preflight.sh` checks all four before anything is asked bar the keyboard.

 ## Trying it out